-- \bigcirc If possible, give a warning to the person who uses harassing language or behavior. - Say a few words to the person who is being harassed and listen carefully to what they have to say. - O It is important to avoid casually criticizing the person who was harassed by suggesting that they were also partially to blame, and do not take action without the person's consent. - O Encourage them to seek advice from someone they trust and suggest they visit the Kyushu University Office for Harassment Prevention and Counseling.
-Another way to help those who are not knowledgeable about harassment is to show them the Kyushu University Guidelines for Resolving Harassment and the Office for Harassment Prevention and Counseling leaflet. - If you are unsure what to do as someone involved, please take advantage of the Office for Harassment Prevention and Counseling.
+- O If possible, give a warning to the person who uses harassing language or behavior. - Say a few words to the person who is being harassed and listen carefully to what they have to say. - Olt is important to avoid casually criticizing the person who was harassed by suggesting that they were also partially to blame, and do not take action without the person's consent. - Encourage them to seek advice from someone they trust and suggest they visit the Kyushu University Office for Harassment Prevention and Counseling.
+Another way to help those who are not knowledgeable about harassment is to show them "Kyushu University Guidelines for the Prevention of Harassment" and the Office for Harassment Prevention and Counseling leaflet. - If you are unsure what to do as someone involved, please take advantage of the Office for Harassment Prevention and Counseling.
 (Third-party consultations are also accepted.)

-5 If You Are a Victim of Harassment
+If You Are a Victim of Harassment

-- \bigcirc There is no need to blame yourself. - Expressing your displeasure is also important, but it will not be considered your fault if you could not. - Do not agonize over it alone.
+- There is no need to blame yourself. - Expressing your displeasure is also important, but it will not be considered your fault if you could not. - O Do not agonize over it alone.
 Seek advice from trusted friends and faculty around you.
 Harassment is not just your own problem. - Keep records whenever possible (e.g., "when," "where," "from whom," and "what was done").
 It is also a good idea to request statements from anyone who is willing to be a witness. - If you have no one around you to consult with, please take advantage of the Office for Harassment Prevention and Counseling.

-The University has developed the Kyushu University Guidelines for Resolving Harassment in order to disseminate its basic approach to preventing harassment and resolving problems.
+The University has developed "Kyushu University Guidelines for the Prevention of Harassment" and "Procedures of Request for Complaint Consultation and Grievance Relevant to Harassment" in order to disseminate its basic approach to preventing harassment and resolving problems.